 This blog gives you an overview of Databricks SQL and provides benefits, best practices, and steps to conduct data analytics using this platform.
 You can use this information to retrieve data stored in various disparate sources and analyze it effectively using SQL queries.

 To ingest data scattered in multiple locations, you can use a data integration platform such as Hevo Data.
 Its extensive library of connectors, data transformation techniques, auto schema mapping, and incremental data loading features make it a versatile solution.
-Schedule a demo today to take advantage of Hevo’s features!
+Try a 14-day free trial and experience the feature-rich Hevo suite firsthand.
+Also, check out our unbeatable pricing to choose the best plan for your organization.

 FAQs